WitnessAngel/witness-angel-cryptolib/docs/api/cryptainer.rst

 ==========

-This module provides utilities to write and read encrypted cryptainers, which themselves use encryption/signing keys of the escrow system.
+This module provides utilities to write and read encrypted cryptainers, which themselves use encryption/signing keys of the trustee system.

 Cryptainer object processing